foam-framework/foam/tutorial/todo/5-view.md

 ![Editable and labeled]({{ site.url }}/tutorial/todo/assets/edit-and-label.png)

-It's now got an editable title, and it will actually save properly if you make an edit and blur the view, but that's not really what we were going for.
+The `title` is now editable!
+It will actually save properly if you make an edit and blur the view, but that's not really what we were aiming for.

 ### Further customizing our template